rtoy/function_convert/README.md

 The file `function_convert` is a Maxima package for performing semantic function-to-function conversions on Maxima expressions.

-A conversion rule has the form `f => g`, where `f` is  the source function and `g` is either a target function name or a lambda expression.
+A conversion rule has the form `f => g`, where `f` is the source function and `g` is either a target function or a lambda expression.

 The operator `=>` indicates a *semantic* conversion, not a literal renaming.
 For example, the rule `sinc => sin` does not replace the symbol `sinc` by `sin`.
 Instead, it applies the identity `sinc(x) = sin(x)/x` so that occurrences `sinc(x)` are rewritten as `sin(x)/x`.

-The package makes it easy to expand special functions, replace function calls with equivalent expressions, or define custom transformations without using pattern matching.
+The package makes it easy to convert between equivalent special functions and to define custom transformations without using pattern matching.

 ## Features

-- Convert function calls using built-in identities
+- Convert function using built-in identities
 - Support user-defined conversions via lambda expressions
 - Apply multiple conversions left-to-right
 - Simple, readable syntax using `=>`